NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MeshComparison/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Write a module for computing volume between two meshes (they can be also "open-mesh")
-1. Use pyvista library for task involving mesh
+1. Use pyvista library for tasks involving mesh
 1. ...

 ## Progress and Next Steps